Top

 • The child is living in a house with illegal drugs all over the place

-Juvenile Dependency Court in Florida
+Understanding Juvenile Dependency Court Proceedings in Florida

 Whenever there is a concern that a child is in immediate danger of being abused, abandoned or otherwise neglected, the case is heard in Juvenile Dependency Court.
 This court is dedicated to ensuring that children are safe and protected, and it is focused on helping families directly with the issues that brought them to court to begin with.
 Dependency Court is not about penalizing parents and prosecuting them, it's about finding workable solutions for the family.